microsoft/msquic/docs/API.md

 ## Execution Mode

 In general, MsQuic uses a callback model for all asynchronous events up to the app.
 This includes things like connection state changes, new streams being created, stream data being received, and stream sends completing.
-All these events are indicated to the app via a callback on a thread owned by MsQuic.
+All these events are indicated to the app via the callback handler, on a thread owned by MsQuic.

 Apps are expected to keep any execution time in the callback **to a minimum**.
 MsQuic does not use separate threads for the protocol execution and upcalls to the app.
 Therefore, any significant delays on the callback **will delay the protocol**.
 Any significant time or work needed to be completed by the app must happen on its own thread.